bor0/gidti/manuscript/chapter4.md

 I> ### Definition 2
 I>
-I> A recursive data type is a data type where in some of its constructors there is a reference to the same data type.
+I> A recursive data type is a data type where some of its constructors has a reference to the same data type.

 We will start by defining a recursive data type, which is a data type that in the constructor refers to itself.
 In fact, earlier in this book we already gave a recursive definition of `Nat`.
 As a motivating example, we will try to define the representation of lists.
-For this data type we'll use a combination of sum and product types.
-A list is defined as either `End` (end of list) or `Cons` (construct), which is a value appended to another `MyList`:
+For this data type, we'll use a combination of sum and product types.
+A list is defined as either `End` (end of the list) or `Cons` (construct), which is a value appended to another `MyList`:

 ```
 data MyList a = Cons a (MyList a) | End
 ```

 This means that the type `MyList` has two constructors, `End` and `Cons`.
 If it's `End`, then it's the end of the list (and does not accept any more values).
-However, if it's `Cons`, then we need to append another value (e.g. `Cons 3`), but afterwards we have to specify another value of type `MyList a` (which can be `End` or another `Cons`).
+However, if it's `Cons`, then we need to append another value (e.g. `Cons 3`), but afterward, we have to specify another value of type `MyList a` (which can be `End` or another `Cons`).
 This definition allows us to define a list.
 As an example, this is how we would represent {$$}(1, 2){/$$} using our `Cons End` representation:

 ```
 Idris> :t Cons 1 (Cons 2 End)